-Americans’ debt levels tend to peak in middle age, while seniors usually have lower debt levels.
-That’s because they’ve had more time to pay down mortgage, credit card and student loan debt.
+Americans’ debt levels tend to peak in middle age.
+Then, as people age and approach retirement, they typically have lower debt levels.
+That’s because they’ve had more time to pay down mortgage, credit card, student loan and any other debts they may have accumulated throughout life.
 For many Americans, a debt-free retirement is a dream that feels very far away, but it can be achieved with appropriate planning principles.

 The Average Debt for People Under 35